HEP-FCC/fcc-tutorials/developing-fcc-software/FccSoftwareGit.md

 ### Development workflow

-This section shows how to work with a non-global package, how to develop a change and upstream it to the official repository.
+This section explains how to use a locally installed package instead of the one provided in the stack, make changes to it, and contribute those changes to the official repository.

-A recommend zero step is to open an issue in the corresponding repository, e.g. [in FCCSW repository](https://github.com/HEP-FCC/FCCSW/issues).
+A recommended zero step is to open an issue in the corresponding repository, e.g. [in FCCSW repository](https://github.com/HEP-FCC/FCCSW/issues).

 #### Source the software stack